+Kristina Sutton

-Kristina Sutton, Senior Account Executive for Brandwatch, YOUKNOW Digital real-time window into sentiment, reputation and competitive share-of-voice.
+Senior Account Executive for Brandwatch

+YOUKNOW Digital

 Let's face it - conversations on social media can be intense.
 Protected by the barrier of a screen, dozens of emotional discussions are happening daily about everything from frustrations with telecoms providers, preferred delivery services, fast food debates, insurance, healthcare, retailers and fashion giants.